Voice AI vs IVR: What's the Difference and Which Do You Need?

 When Does IVR Still Make Sense?

-IVR may be appropriate when:
+IVR may be the right call when:

 Voice AI is the better choice when: